*PLEASE FOLLOW ANY GOVERNMENT GUIDANCE OR GUIDANCE SPECIFIC TO YOUR LOCAL AREA ON THE CORONAVIRUS (COVID-19)*

 - The government guidance on schools and coronavirus for parents (England only)

-- Royal Voluntary Service: If you are caring for someone vulnerable, you can ask a volunteer to go shopping for them or collect their prescription.
+- NHS Volunteer Responders: If you are caring for someone vulnerable, you can ask a volunteer to go shopping for them or collect their prescription.
 The person you are caring for can also talk to a volunteer on the phone if they are feeling lonely.
-You can also make a referral for yourself, if this support helps you to continue in your caring role.
-Check how to get help from an NHS volunteer on the Royal Voluntary Service website, or call them on 0808 1963646.
+You can also make a referral for yourself if this support helps you to continue in your caring role.
+Check how to get help from an NHS volunteer on the NHS Volunteer Responders website, or call them on 0808 1963646.

 This advice applies in England, Wales, Scotland and Northern Ireland.
 If you live in another part of the UK, the law may differ.
 Please call our helpline for more details.